undenuicap/descent/README.md

 ## Benchmarking

-For the test problem should turn on debug for release profile (in Cargo.toml), and then build and run using:
+For the test problem debug for the release profile should be turned on (in Cargo.toml), and then build and run using:

 ```
 cargo build --release --example problem